imytk/ALIFE_Public_Expo/Zone 8 - ALife And Society/placards/zone_8_placard.md

 # Can We Solve Our Toughest Global Challenges Through ALife?

 Beyond the deep questions, Artificial Life research is already giving us amazing tools to tackle the world's biggest and trickiest problems — the "wicked problems" that affect everyone.
 Many of these, like climate change, poverty, and social inequalities, are so complex that "simple" top-down solutions often fail.
-Many of the things you've come across so far in this expo, like emergence, complexity, and self-organization, give us clues for how we can use ALife to try to solve these global challenges.
+Many of the ideas and concepts you've come across so far, like emergence, complexity, and self-organization, give us clues for how we can use ALife to try to solve these global challenges.
 It does this by helping us:

 * **Understand Our Planet**: We can build ALife models to predict how climate change will affect ecosystems, help us manage natural resources better, and understand how human activities and the natural world interact in complex, non-linear ways.